jalawson/ulinalg/README.md

 #microlinalg

-This is a small module to provide matrix represention and operations and a few linear algebra matrix operations.
+This is a small module to provide a matrix class for represention and operations on matrices and a few linear algebra matrix operations.

 The idea is to be fairly compatible with Numpy arrays and similarly provided operations but not to replace all numpys functionality.